SciMed/style-guide/README.md

 * When testing attributes that are set via FactoryBot/Girl, make sure to set the attribute directly in the test rather than relying on the default Factory value.
   * This ensures that someone reading the test only needs to look at the test file to understand what is being checked.
   * Also makes changing the factory less destructive.
+* Define factories in `spec/factories/model_name.rb` rather than `spec/factories.rb`.
+* Prefer using FactoryBot traits over nested factories.
 * Avoid redefining parts of the application in tests.
 For example, don't re-define `Rails.development?`.
 * Follow the whitespace guide [here](https://github.com/SciMed/style-guide/blob/master/samples/specs/whitespace.md).
 * Prefer `let!` over `let` and `before`.
+* Keep files used for specs (such as spreadsheets, PDFs or images) in `spec/assets/`.
 * Review the [internal best practices guide](https://git.scimedsolutions.com/scimed/Technical-Knowledge-Base/wikis/testing-lessons-learned) on GitLab.

 #### What to test